 I have no appetite at all, and morning coffee is on an empty stomach in the kitchen of my mother’s house.
-I still haven’t finished unpacking my things from college.
-The lingering acid in my throat mixed with store brand half and half.
-Cardboard dust from the moving of a great many boxes, filled with pictures and video cassettes, fills up the lines in my fingers.
+I still haven’t yet finished unpacking my things from college.
+The lingering acid in my throat mixes with store brand half-and-half.
+Cardboard dust from the moving of a great many boxes, filled with pictures and video cassettes, clogs up the lines in my fingers.

-I gave it time instead, and sought to improve the script.
+But I gave it time instead, and sought to improve the script.
 I ran off and traveled, made new friends, loved new people, and did my best to move on.
 But I had to come home eventually.
-In the rough cut, I came back to your letter, and to your triumph.
+In the rough cut, I came back to your letter and to your triumph.
 I’m watching from the director’s chair.
 I yell, “Look surprised even though you knew it was coming!
-Its in the script after all!”
-Everyone, from the snakes of friends to well meaning mentors.
-Even me.
-Even I knew from the decisive moment that you would get your things together long before I would.
+Its in the script!”
+Everyone, from the snakes of friends to well-meaning mentors, knew from the decisive moment that you would get your things together long before I would.

-But the camera’s still rolling, even though the camera man is off living his life somewhere.
+But the camera is still rolling, even though the cameraman is off living his life somewhere.
 Some days I wish I could bow out, cut the lights and burn the breakers.
 The memory is crystal now, digital in clarity.
 Archival footage going back to the day we met remains undamaged.
 I’m no film maker.
-I’m an archivist.
+I’m an psychotic archivist.

 I should do a lot of things.

-Over my head.
-Off the back porch, and into the disused flower beds of the back garden, I’ll throw the Betamax player with our tape stuck on rewind.
+Over my head, off the back porch, and into the disused flower beds of the back garden, I’ll throw the Betamax player with our tape stuck on rewind.
 Still filming.
 No one but me watching.
 Be kind, don’t rewind.
 Plastic gears and belt drives, cassette mechanism shot out across the grass.
-My head is in one piece.